g3zil/docs/index.md

 We encourage contributions from operators of all types of HamSCI network Personal Weather Stations.
 Please contact Gwyn Griffiths (G3ZIL) if you have examples to be considered for addition to the atlas.

-Conceived of by Bob Mattaliano (N6RFM), this work was first presented as a poster at the HamSCI 2026 conference together with co-authors Gwyn Griffiths (G3ZIL), Gary Mikitin (A8FA), Dave Swartz ( W0DAS), Mary Lou West (KC2NMC).
+Conceived of by Bob Mattaliano (N6RFM), this work was first presented as a poster at the HamSCI 2026 conference together with co-authors Gwyn Griffiths (G3ZIL), Gary Mikitin (A8FA), Dave Swartz ( W0DAS), and Mary Lou West (KC2NMC).
 Credit to Gwyn for creating this Read The Docs style repository!

 ##### Introduction